sitwithariadne/website/src/dbt-materials.md

-The DBT materials are found on my other site [dbtwithariadne.com](https://www.dbtwithariadne.com)
+The DBT materials are found on my other site, [dbtwithariadne.com](https://www.dbtwithariadne.com)

 -----